eyupesen/SNDatabaseSearcher/README.md

-# If you want to the Excel exporting option, you should download all files.
+# If you want the Excel exporting option, you should download all files.

 # If you don't want to export results to Excel, you could just download the file named "DBSearcher.exe".